Le Touquet: Local administrative entities

 Le Touquet belongs to the Communauté d'agglomération des Deux Baies en Montreuillois (CA2BM), an intercommunality created in January 2017 with the seat in a small inland town of Montreuil-sur-Mer.
-Le Touquet sends four municipal councillors to the 82-members intercommunal council.
-Statute enumerates its powers and responsibilities, of which among the more important ones are related to waste and water management, urban development and public transport.
+Le Touquet sends four municipal councillors to the 82-member-strong intercommunal council.
+Among the more important statutory powers of the council are waste and water management, urban development and public transport.
 Before that, Le Touquet was the headquarters of a looser Communauté de communes mer et terres d'Opale, but a local government reform in 2015 forced the intercommunalities in Montreuil (which failed the minimum population threshold introduced by that reform), Le Touquet and Berck to be one bigger unit, by order of the prefect of Pas-de-Calais.
 A unit called Agence d'attractivité en Opale-Canche-Authie is a tourist board for the local region, and is separate from CA2BM, but a Cour des Comptes report in 2020 found it to be in organisational chaos, not least because its precise role is unclear.

 Central government organs are not represented in Le Touquet.
-The subprefecture for Le Touquet is located in Montreuil-sur-Mer, about 18 km to the southeast, and the department's seat is in Arras, 100 km away.
+The subprefecture for Le Touquet is located in Montreuil-sur-Mer, about 18 km to the southeast, and the department seat is in Arras, 100 km away.
 Courts with jurisdiction in the commune are scattered around the region: general courts (tribunal judiciaire) as well as commercial, labour courts and courts for minors are located in Boulogne-sur-Mer; Montreuil-sur-Mer has the justice of the peace court (tribunal de proximité) and the agricultural land court; the cour d'assises (the court deciding felony cases) is in Saint-Omer and the administrative court of the first instance is in the regional capital of Lille.

 For statistical purposes, Insee groups Le Touquet within the urban unit of Berck, but at the same time defines Le Touquet as one of the centres of a local functional (metropolitan) area.